psytext/rosettastats/docs/histogram.md

 # Histograms

-Histograms are normally used to inspect the distribution of continuous categorical variables.
+Histograms are normally used to inspect the distribution of continuous (cardinal, e.g. interval or ratio-level) variables.
 In this example, a dataset/dataframe called `dat` contains a variable called `dependentVariable`.

 ## SPSS